 Facilities: We were granted a positive Record of Decision ("ROD") from the BLM on the Environmental Assessment ("EA") for the Isabella Pearl Mine in May 2018.
 This final permit allowed us to move the project forward into development and construction.
 Construction progress in 2018 included the completion of haul roads, office and laboratory buildings, construction of and liner placement on the heap leach pad, the pregnant and barren solution ponds, and connection of the water well.
 In 2018, we began installation of the Adsorption, Desorption and Recovery (ADR) processing facility, installed our crushing facility and commenced mining and waste removal of the first of several benches of the lower grade Isabella portion of the deposit with its estimated average grade of ~1 g/t gold.
+Power is currently supplied by three diesel-powered electric generators.
+Fuel for the generators is stored in two above-ground tanks on graded areas with HDPE-lined floors and berms for secondary containment to provide emergency capture of 110-percent of the largest fuel tank/vessel volume.
+Industrial water is now supplied from three production water wells.
 We achieved first gold production approximately 10 months after breaking ground on the project.
-During the second quarter of 2020 our overburden removal reached the first benches in the high-grade Pearl portion of the deposit estimated at ~3.7 g/t average with a ~5.0 g/t gold core deeper in the deposit than currently in development.
+During the second quarter of 2020 our overburden removal reached the first benches in the high-grade Pearl portion of the deposit estimated at \sim 3.7 g/t average with a \sim 5.0 g/t gold core deeper in the deposit than currently in development.
+The net book value of the property at December 31, 2022 was \$17.9 million.

-Exploration Activities: In 2021, we continued to explore for additional mineral reserves at the Isabella Pearl Mine.
-During the year, we completed 92 holes totaling 8,391 meters of reverse circulation drilling.
-This mainly included in-fill and step-out drill holes on the Scarlet, Isabella and Civit Cat targets.
-The majority of this drilling was conducted outside the current permitted mine plan.
+Exploration Activities: In 2022, we continued to explore for additional mineral reserves at the Isabella Pearl Mine.
+During the year, we completed 45 holes totaling 7,309 meters (23,980 feet) of reverse circulation drilling.
+This mainly included in-fill and step-out drill holes on the Pearl, Scarlet, and Civit Cat targets.
+The majority of this drilling was conducted within the current permitted mine plan.
+Mineralization drilled in the bottom and walls of the pit late 2022 further defined oxide mineralization, oxide transitional mineralization and sulfide mineralized blocks below the permitted pit bottom.
+Evaluation and permit preparation is underway to obtain an Environmental Assessment ("EA") modification to mine the pit several benches deeper to extract accessible oxide and oxide transitional mineralized blocks.